-Mining the moon: the moon has been bombarded with large quantities of Helium-3 by the solar wind.
-Earth's atmosphere pushes it away, but that of the moon happily does not.
+Mining the moon is close art hand in the late 2010s.
+The moon has been bombarded with large quantities of Helium-3 by the solar wind.
+Earth's atmosphere pushes it away, but that of the moon profitably does not do so.

 Helium-3 (He-3, also written as 3He) is a light, non-radioactive isotope of the gas helium.
 An He-3 atom contains two protons and one neutron, whereas "regular' helium (He-4) contains two two protons and two neutrons.

 In 2004, the value of one ounce of He-3 was established at $40,000.
 Just 220 pounds or so of He-3 can power all of Dallas, Texas for an entire year.

 Previously, we found very small amounts of He-3 on Earth, not enough to use effectively.
 The unique atomic structure ot

 fit and its non-radioactive nature allow its use as fuel for nuclear fusion.
 This fusion is the reaction found in the sun, which emits massive energy.
 He-3 use will produce enormous amounts of electricity without radioactive byproducts.